PantherLAB/PantherDashboard/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/enoearias)

 ***Panther Dashboard for DQMH** is an _open-source_ ***LabVIEW*** tool designed to improve the developer experience for DQMH projects.
-It provides a range of features to help you explore, edit, and document your projects more easily, including:
+It provides a range of features to help you explore, edit, and document your LabVIEW projects more easily, including:

 - ***Drag and drop DQMH code***: Drag and drop DQMH code directly from the Panther Dashboard interface.
 - ***Explore the project in the DQMH context***: Double-click any event (Requests and Broadcasts), Panther Dashboard will navigate into your LabVIEW code and highlight where the request is being handled or a broadcast is being triggered.